manelpuig/rUBot_ardrone_ws/Documentation/01_Parrot_setup.md

 A simpler version adapted to ROS-Noetic is:
 - https://github.com/tahsinkose/sjtu-drone

+We have cloned this one and changed the workspace name to "rUBot_ardrone_ws"

 **- Installing ignition-math, used by sjtu_drone**

-We will need to install the Ignition Math library, which is used by the sjtu_drone drone found on the parrot_ardrone repository we cloned previously.
+We will need to install the Ignition Math library, which is used by the sjtu_drone found on the parrot_ardrone repository we cloned previously.
 ```shell
 sudo apt update
 sudo apt upgrade